 Relevance Score

-This is a scoring system that Google uses to rank ads based on their quality and relevance to a specific audience.
+Google uses This scoring system to rank ads based on their quality and relevance to a specific audience.
 Your score, the more likely you are to reach them at a lower cost!

 Email Marketing